buildbot/buildbot/master/docs/manual/cfg-changesources.rst

     If specified, this is a pathname of a cache file that :bb:chsrc:`SVNPoller` will use to store its state between restarts of the master.

+``extra_args``
+    If specified, the extra arguments will be added to the svn command args.

 Several split file functions are available for common SVN repository layouts.
 For a poller that is only monitoring trunk, the default split file function is available explicitly as ``split_file_alwaystrunk``::